-CARS.COM — It's graduation season at colleges around America, and young people with bright eyes are ready to put aside their caps and gowns and start putting those degrees to use.
-Sounds like it's time for a new set of wheels.
+CARS.COM — It’s graduation season at colleges around America, and young people with bright eyes are ready to put aside their caps and gowns and start putting those degrees to use.
+Sounds like it’s time for a new set of wheels to drive.

 Related: Top 10 Beach Vacation Cars

-Here are our 10 picks for graduates and young professionals:
+Here are our 10 picks for graduates and young adults:

 My personal favorite car under $30,000 (and even maybe $40,000, for that matter) offers an unmatched mix of practicality and fun.
 It is equal parts a driver’s car and, with its hatchback shape, still offers solid passenger and cargo room (22.8 cubic feet behind the backseat).

 The Impreza hatchback is also an option here, but I prefer the added size and ground clearance (8.7 inches!) that the Outback offers.
-If that first job offer comes somewhere with snow and other messy weather, you'll appreciate the Outback's standard all-wheel drive and robust safety features list.
+If that first job offer comes somewhere with snow and other messy weather, drivers and parents alike will appreciate the Outback’s standard all-wheel drive and robust safety features list.

 The sedan version of the Civic won our 2017 Compact Sedan Challenge in April, but I’ve always preferred the styling and added utility of the hatchback model.
 But if you’re someone who likes to shift their own gears, Honda’s forthcoming Civic Si will offer more power and performance (in sedan or coupe body styles) for an attractive $24,775 with destination.